The Rest of Us in Tech

 - Projects, conferences, events, or other things you’re involved in that we can chat about.
 These do NOT have to be tech-related.

 - Any additional sites you want me to look at ahead of time, especially if pertaining to the above.

 - Anything you don’t want me to mention.
 We can avoid these.

 - Prepare something silly.
 A joke, silly story, or something we can do (like pretend we’re on NPR, or dance a silly dance).
 It’ll help us warm up more easily, or perhaps be something fun to add to the podcast!
 (Or perhaps for outtake/blooper footage for the future.)

 Setting Up your Interview Space

-This is a video podcast, so there are a few extra things to keep in mind:
+We will be recording video and audio, even though we’re publishing only audio.
+There are a few extra things to keep in mind:

 - Try to make sure lighting is in front of you and not behind you.
 Light behind you casts shadows on the camera, making you more silhouette than person.
 (So, no windows behind you, or other room’s light, for instance.)

 - Don’t have anything on camera you wouldn’t want the internet to see.